Greek Catholic Church

-The so-called Greek-Catholic Churches, which fall within the "Eastern Catholic Churches" or "Catholic Churches of Eastern rite and tradition", constitute that corpus of churches in communion with the Bishop of Rome and observing, by long tradition, the Byzantine Rite.
-They are still called "Greek-Catholic" to highlight the "Greek" rite (as the Byzantine rite was called in the past, having the Greek koinè as the common ecclesiastical lingua franca of the various Christian peoples of the East) and the union with the papacy.
+The Greek-Catholic Churches or Byzantine Catholic Churches, are sui iuris Churches (of their own rite) which fall within the "Eastern Catholic Churches" or "Catholic Churches of Eastern rite", which constitute the corpus of churches in communion with the Bishop of Rome and observing, by long tradition, the Byzantine Rite.
+These bodies of Churches were traditionally called "Greek-Catholic" to highlight the "Greek" origin of the rite as contrasted with the Latin Church of the west.
+Despite using the word Greek, the vast majority of Byzantine Catholics come from the Slavic Byzantine tradition with Ukrainian Catholics being the largest body.

+Greek Rites

 The Greek Catholic Church may refer to the Eastern Catholic Churches that use the Byzantine Rite, also known as the Greek Rite: